 The University awards a number of Honorary Degrees and Fellowships each year.
 The following tabs will direct you to how to make a nomination and to previous honorary graduates and fellows.

 Nominations for Honorary Degrees

-The next call for nominations for the award of honorary degrees will take place in August 2021.
+Due to the Covid-19 pandemic, there will be no call for nominations for awards in 2021.
+The next call for nominations for the award of honorary degrees will take place in August 2022.

-Completed nomination forms (which can be supplemented by additional information) should be returned to Craig Thomson-Gold, Registry, The Fraser Building, University of Glasgow.
+Completed nomination forms (which can be supplemented by additional information) should be returned to Craig Thomson-Gold at Craig.Thomson-Gold@glasgow.ac.uk

 A range of honorary graduands will join the ranks of Glasgow alumni in 2018 from fields as diverse as law and medicine, literature and music and academia and sport.
 A list of those who will receive an Honorary Degree of the University of Glasgow in 2019 is available here.

 The Senate Office and Unviersity Archive Services are working together in partnership to develop an interactive database of all Honorary Degree recipients.
 This will shortly be available the University of Glasgow Story.

 Currently, the past 12 years of Honorary Graduates are available in pdf below: